-Labor Day weekend marked the unofficial end to summer, however, we are not quite ready to give up the gorgeous weather just yet!
+Labor Day weekend marked the unofficial end of summer, however, we are not quite ready to give up the gorgeous weather just yet!
 There are still warm evenings ahead of us, which are opportunities to gather your friends and family around the table!
-We are huge advocates of getting together around the table and savoring every bite and sip, slowly and with intention, so we are throwing it back to one of our very first suppers to bring you some of our favorite tips and inspiration for a perfect end of summer outdoor dinner party, pulled pork recipe included!
+We are huge advocates of getting together to savor every bite and sip, slowly and with intention.
+We are throwing it back to one of our very first suppers to bring you some of our favorite tips and inspiration for a perfect end of summer outdoor dinner party, pulled pork recipe included!
 Grab an Aperol Spritz, get ready to dive into the details of hosting a perfect alfresco gathering, and share your own tips and ideas with us!

 For this dinner, we really wanted to let nature and late summer features shine.
 So we kept our tabletop styling pretty simple by using a beautiful crochet lace tablecloth to bring dimension to our base, and decorating our table and place settings with fruit and branches we picked from a crab apple tree on the farm and fig branches from a friend's tree!

 Styling other areas